One of the most popular and favored bee species in commercial beekeeping is the Italian Bee.

 High Brood Production Rate

 Italian bees are also known for their brood production and early spring buildup, producing a large number of brood cells.
-This means that they can have a large population of bees in no time.
+This means that they can have a large colony in no time.

 High Consumers of Stored Honey

-In addition, the high brood production rate also equates to high food consumption.
-They need to have enough honey stores throughout the year to provide sustenance to the brood.
+In addition, the high brood production rate increases food consumption.
+They need to have enough honey stores throughout the year to provide sustenance to the members of the colony.

 Tendency to Swarm